Tutorial: Web Testing (JavaScript)¶

 Now, click the Author Management button:

-You should now be on the Author Management page (see image below):
+You should now be on the Author Management page (see the image below):

 Click the Create New Author link:

-You should now be on the Create New Author page (see below).
-Click the Home button to go back to the main menu.
+You should now be on the Create New Author page (see the image below).
+Click the HOME button to go back to the main menu.

-At this point, there should be 14 rows in the RA dialog grid.
+At this point, there are 14 rows in the RA dialog grid.

-You are now back on the Main Menu.
-Click Log Out (top-right) and close the browser.
+You are now back on the main menu.
+Click Log Out (in the top-right corner) and close the browser.

 Rapise will generate the code.

-button at the top left of the Rapise window.
+button in the top-left corner of the Rapise window.

 Playback¶